The Troth

 The Troth, formerly the Ring of Troth, is an American-based international heathen organization.
 It is prominent in the inclusionary, as opposed to folkish, sector of heathenry.
 The organization was founded on December 20 (Mothers' Night), 1987 by former Ásatrú Free Assembly members Edred Thorsson and James Chisholm.
 Chisholm remains associated with the organization as an Elder Emeritus.
-The current Steer is Lauren Crow.
+The current President (position formerly referred to as "Steer") is Reverend Ben Kowalsky-Grahek.

 The Troth is registered as a non-profit corporation in the state of New York with federal 501(c)(3) status as a public charity.
 It hosts a yearly June meeting called Trothmoot.
-Trothmoot 2022 was held at Meeman Shelby Forrest State Park near Memphis, TN.
+Trothmoot 2022 was held at Meeman-Shelby Forest State Park near Memphis, Tennessee.

 Objectives and organization

-The Troth defines itself as a religious organization of Germanic Heathenry open to all the forms of the religion (Asatru, Urglaawe, Forn Sed, Theodism, and others) international in scope, with training clergy, promoting cooperation and community, and providing information and educational publications as objectives.
+The Troth defines itself as a religious organization of Germanic Heathenry open to all the forms of the religion (Asatru, Urglaawe, Forn Sed, and others) international in scope, with training clergy, promoting cooperation and community, and providing information and educational publications as objectives.